-Additionally, when one or both of the Case Examiners consider it appropriate they may refer the case to the Interim Orders Committee for it to consider whether a dental professional's registration should be suspended or made subject to conditions whilst an investigation is ongoing.
+It is important to note that when one or both of the case examiners consider it appropriate, they may refer the case to the Interim Orders Committee (IOC).
+The IOC will consider if a dental professional's registration should be suspended, or made subject to conditions, prior to the full hearing.

 For more information please see our Disclosure and Publication Policy.

-Please ensure that you keep the GDC informed of any changes to your address or other contact details as the CRT will need to be able to contact you during your period of undertakings.
+Please ensure that you keep the GDC informed of any changes to your address or other contact details as the case review team (CRT) will need to be able to contact you during your period of undertakings.

 If you would like to contact us, please use our online form.

-Click on the links below to learn more about the Case Examiners:
+Follow the links below to learn more about the case examiners: